-Military Expert 4 (ME4) Ho Yan Jin gained more than just an engineering career with the SAF.
+Military Expert 4 (ME4) and SAF Engineering Scholar Ho Yan Jin gained more than just an engineering career with the SAF.
 As an officer in the 808 Squadron, she leads and develops a team while serving with purpose in defending Singapore’s airspace.

 In school, I enjoyed maths and science the most, so I saw myself doing engineering as a career.
 Joining MINDEF/SAF did not cross my mind until I attended a career talk in my first year of Junior College, and subsequently the MINDEF Experience Programme.
 I was inspired by the officers who shared at the career talk and felt very motivated by the experience I had in the programme.

 Tell Us More About Your Current Role, Day-to-Day Responsibilities and Challenges.

 As an officer in 808 Squadron, I lead a team in maintaining the F-16D+ fighter aircraft to ensure that the aircraft is operationally ready.
 This includes putting engineering skills into use when troubleshooting defects, and also people skills to lead my team effectively.

 The job is dynamic and challenging – I need to adapt quickly to changing situations and make effective decisions.